lengfeld/subpatch/README.internal.md

 Also actual synomous.
 So be consistent and use it for one and the other.

 Add Parsing Error for subpatch config

+Add support and tests for a single subproject at the toplevel directory of the superproject.